tobiasoort/FreezedryDemoApp/README.md

 Freezedry uses the power of Angular Universal to run the app at buildtime, and then renders the application DOM into the original `index.html` location, generating a new HTML file that runs without Angular loaded.

+## Configuring

+All the magic for the runtime freezedryer is contained in `/src/freezedry.ts`.
+The mapping for the app to Angular Universal is handled by `/src/app/app.freezedry.module.ts`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.